cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

     }
 ```

 With this preparation, you can add simple tests.
-That you can get back [one candidate](https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/leaderboard/keeper/candidate_test.go#L20-L39) when there is one, or three when there are three:
+For example, that you get back [one candidate](https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/leaderboard/keeper/candidate_test.go#L20-L39) when there is one, or three when there are three:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/leaderboard/keeper/candidate_test.go#L41-L76]
 func TestSetAndGetThreeCandidates(t *testing.T) {